Data-driven multiscale modeling for correcting dynamical systems: Experiments

 \subsection{Separated Experiments}

+We first carry out a set of preliminary tests on the quasi-geostrophic system only.
+In these experiments, we examine the accuracy of the learned forcings offline (that is, without rolling out trajectories) while separating the two steps in our multiscale prediction process.
+In particular, we examine the ability of networks to learn the downscale and buildup prediction tasks, and check for the advantages we intuitively expect from the additional multiscale information.

 In these experiments, we train neural networks separately to predict quantities between different scales.
 In particular we train ``downscale'' networks which predict only the low-resolution components of the target forcing quantity while observing a high resolution state, and ``buildup'' networks which work in the opposite direction, predicting higher-resolution forcing details with access to the low-resolution forcing.
+These illustrate some of the advantage provided by the additional information and measure performance on snapshots only (offline testing) as these separated networks do not provide a fully-implementable closure model, since they require access to an oracle to provide the additional input features.

+Because these experiments target the QG system the target quantity is the potential vorticity $q$.
+Each trained network receives a $q$ input at the active (high resolution) simulation scale and predicts an $S_q$ output at the target scale.